TarikEddaqqoun/Trending-Repositories/README.md

 PS : I know that the speed is not important for this test, i tried to finish as soon as possible due to exams.

+Click here to see the application on a emulator : https://snack.expo.io/@tarik.eddaqqoun/trending-repos-(-united-remote-)